 #4 LENOX Tools Close Quarter Hacksaw

 WHY WE LIKE IT: A specially shaped flush-cutting hacksaw designed especially to work in tight spaces with a long 18-inch blade length and a medium tooth count to help ensure even and smooth cuts.

 You might be surprised to find that even hacksaws have specialty designs occasionally.
 The Lenox Tools Close Quarter Hacksaw is ideal for when you need to make precise cuts in areas where a traditional hacksaw would be too bulky to properly fit.
 This metal hacksaw features a longer blade that measures 18 inches.

 But what also sets this option apart is that it features 10 TPI on the blade.
 While this is a medium-range as compared to some other models in our roundup, at this range you still get a smooth and consistent cut every time you use it.
-Also, although this model lacks a dual handle, you’ll like that the aluminum handle gives you plenty of space to secure a proper grip.
+Also, although this model lacks a dual handle, you’ll like that the cast aluminum handle gives you plenty of space to secure a proper grip, and makes it durable.

 #5 LENOX Tools Adjustable Hacksaw

 Award: Best Ergonomic Handle